Warhammer 40,000: Mechanicus: Reception

 According to the review aggregate website Metacritic, the PC and Xbox One versions of Warhammer 40,000: Mechanicus received "generally favorable reviews", while PlayStation 4 and Switch versions received "mixed or average reviews".
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 64% of critics.

-Nic Reuben of Rock Paper Shotgun criticized the difficulty level: "[T]here’s just no bite to it, and it sadly ends up undermining itself as a result.
+Nic Reuben of Rock Paper Shotgun criticized the difficulty level: "[T]here's just no bite to it, and it sadly ends up undermining itself as a result.
 If difficulty options get patched in though, grab it in a heartbeat.
-It’s so close to being fantastic it hurts."
+It's so close to being fantastic it hurts."
 Rich McCormick of Rock Paper Shotgun included the game among the five best games of 2018.

 PJ O'Reilly of Nintendo Life summarized: "Warhammer 40,000: Mechanicus successfully fuses deep and rewarding turn-based strategy with impressively flexible customisation and some truly excellent world-building."

 Jason Rodriguez of PC Invasion reviewed the Heretek expansion and gave it six out of ten saying: "With limited new content, repeating your old romp, and a handful of bugs, it proves to be a disappointment that likes of which will bring shame to the Omnissiah."

 The game was included in Eurogamers list of "The best Warhammer 40k games to play in 2022".
 Rock Paper Shotgun ranked the game 29th on its list of "the best strategy games on PC".
 PC Gamer listed the game second on its list of best Warhammer 40,000 games.